 The jig can be set for various lengths of the side bevel.
 Create your own profile "recipe" or choose one of the recommended ones from the profile selection chart in the instructions.

-You can also can also sharpen your turning cutters with SVD-186 R. Mount your cutter onto the special shaft that is included with the jig, and you get a controlled sharpening.
+You can also sharpen your turning cutters with SVD-186 R. Mount your cutter onto the special shaft that is included with the jig, and you get a controlled sharpening.
 Watch the film to see how it works!

 (If you have the first version of the Tormek Gouge Jig, SVD-180, you can update with SVD-005 to be able to sharpen cutters as well.)